triciasawyer/Reading-notes-201/class-05.md

 ## Learn CSS

 **Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge.**
+Foregorund controls what color your brush or pencil will be, while the background color erases any added color and replaces it with the background color.

 **Your friend asks you to give his colorless blog website a touch up.
 How would you use color to give his blog some character?**
+I would first add a background color to the body of his page, creating lots of color behind the blog page.
+I would then look at my friends blog page and see where I can add a different color in the background on certain paragraphs or headings, so those parts stick out.
+I would also maybe change some text color and add different weights such as bold so the page doesn't just blend all together.

 **What should you consider when choosing fonts for an HTML document?**
+You should consider the user and how well they could see.
+So don't choose a crazy font that only certain peoope can read.

 **What do font-size, font-weight, and font-style do to HTML text elements?**
+Font size changes the size of the font.
+Font weight will change the value placed on your font, such as bold or light text.
+Font style is used to specifiy italic text.
+So you can change how the text looks such as italic or just normal.

 **Describe two ways you could add spacing around the characters displayed in an h1 element.**
+You can do that by adding padding or margins to the h1 element.